Man found dead identified as son of woman recently killed in a hit and run

 Richard explained how distraught Greene was just prior to the tragic crash, when she'd taken a call from someone who'd informed her of her son's death.

 Richard said, “ Her oldest son was killed or murdered.
-That’s a mother’s child, you can imagine what she was going thorough.
+That’s a mother’s child, you can imagine what she was going through.
 She made a mistake, I’m so sorry it cost her life.
 She loved her kids, just like Angela loved her kids.”

 Kizzy Greene was 42 years old.